 The recommended BACT limit for filterable particulate is 0.014 gr/dscf corrected to 7% oxygen.
 The recommended BACT limit for total particulate is 0.027 gr/dscf corrected to 7% oxygen.
-The emission source test provided by the application showed the unit capable of achieving these limits with substantial margin.

-As on operational practice the Agency has also routinely set limits on the use of recycled asphalt pavement (RAP) and the use of recycled asphalt shingles (RAS) to the percentage of recycled material used for passing tests of particulate matter and visible emissions.
+~~As on operational practice the Agency has also routinely set limits on the use of recycled asphalt pavement (RAP) and the use of recycled asphalt shingles (RAS) to the percentage of recycled material used for passing tests of particulate matter and visible emissions.
 The reason for this is that use of recycled materials has contributed to increased visible emissions and elevated particulate matter emissions when the recycled materials have impinged upon the burner flame.
-Because the current project does not change out the mixing process, use of RAP/RAS was not reviewed.
-Per the applicant RAP/RAS is not currently in use at the facility nor is it proposed to be used at the site as part of this proposal.
-As such use of RAP/RAS is not under review and would require a separate application and review to adopt RAP/RAS use.
+Because the current project does not change out the mixing process, use of RAP/RAS was not reviewed.~~

+Commented [MCM(U3): RAP/RAS is neither currently used nor proposed to be used at the facility.
+This paragraph is introducing an assessment of an item which is out of scope of the review.